Go for a summer adventure and make the most of our king tides

 Did you know you can check out all these fabulous things around town when the tide is either high or low?

-From exploring caves to adventuring out to otherwise secluded islands, there is so much you can check out during specifically high or low tides, and being Summer and with the king tides approaching, we thought what better time to do some exploring and make the ultimate list of where and what you can explore during high or low tide.
+From exploring caves to adventuring out to otherwise secluded islands, there is so much you can check out during specifically high or low tides, and with it being summer we thought, what better time to do some exploring and make the ultimate list of where and what you can explore during high or low tide.

 1. Rockpools & Caves

 If you haven’t been to Caves Beach before then firstly, you should absolutely make a visit just to check out the stunning beach.
 However, if you make a journey out during low tide you can spend the day exploring the multitude of caves and never-ending rock pools.